What is the course about?

 By the end of this course you should be able to...

-- read, write, hear, clap and play/sing rhythms in compound metre
+- read, write, hear and clap and rhythms in compound metre

 - understand and interpret the anacrusis